Grahp/Website/pages/Onyx Intro.md

 - Still short
 - Extensible to user briefing

+I like the Phoenix philosophy, but there is always concern with speed.
+I think you can get that consistency while remaining quite short.

 ## Disclaimer

 Onyx is an old theory that [[Home|I]] no longer use.
 I ended up moving to a fully orthographic theory, [[Pinchord|Pinchord]].
 However, I think there are some cool ideas here if anyone is interested in them.